grayhatacademy/ghidra_scripts/README.md

-Ghidra plugin to support IOT exploitation.
-Some of the plugins are a port of [devttyS0](https://github.com/devttys0/ida) IDA plugins and others are new plugins that I found a need for.
+Ghidra scripts to support IOT exploitation.
+Some of the scripts are a port of [devttyS0](https://github.com/devttys0/ida) IDA plugins and others are new scripts that I found a need for.
 To install, clone and add the script directory via Ghidra's Script Manager.
 If you check the 'In Tool' checkbox they will appear under a 'TNS' tag.